 Citizen Science Goes to the Dogs

-Dog behavioural and cognition studies, like their human counterparts, are often lacking in one thing: numbers.
+Dog behavioral and cognition studies, like their human counterparts, are often lacking in one thing: numbers.
 It’s difficult to get as many dogs and owners into the lab as necessary to get really significant results.
 But what if dog owners could test their pets at home and submit the results to researchers?

 According to a new study in the journal PLOS ONE, this type of citizen science could help give dog research a much-needed boost.
 Experts from Duke University and a company called Canines, Inc. compared data submitted by regular pet owners who perform tests with their dogs to traditional lab-based experiments, and found that the results were more or less equal.